Body

 - There are a few sections you must fill out:

-- Goal: A short description of the goal that also acts as the goal's title
+- Goal: A short description of the goal that also acts as the goal's title, ideally written in a SMART format (more information about writing SMART goals at the end of the article).

-- Status: Choose a status for the goal - completed, in progress, no longer applicable, not started
+- Status: Choose a status for the goal - completed, in progress, no longer applicable, not started.
+New goals should be marked as in progress.

 - Category: Please review and consider the categories carefully, as they are different for faculty and staff.
 Multiple categories can be selected as appropriate.